andyphilips/dynamac/README.md

 You should now be able to use the package.

 ## Installation (Stata)
-To install `dynamac` in Stata, you can download this [zip file](https://andyphilips.github.io/dynamac/Stata/dynamac.zip) and either call directly to the .ado files or place them in your "ado/plus/" folder.
-A SSC version will be added soon.
+To install `dynamac` in Stata, type "net sj 18-4 st0545" into Stata, or "findit dynamac".

+Alternatively, you can download this [zip file](https://andyphilips.github.io/dynamac/Stata/dynamac.zip) and either call directly to the .ado files or place them in your "ado/plus/" folder.

 ## I've found a bug!
 Great!
 Please post it on the [issues page](https://github.com/andyphilips/dynamac/issues), or email the authors.